 The courses will be taught in English.
 Knowledge of French, while useful in several cities, is not necessary for participation in the program.
 Students will be expected to complete assigned readings and other assignments, attend and participate regularly in all scheduled classes and events, and successfully pass a final written examination for each course.
-The final grade will be based on the examination, other assignments, attendance and participation, and other written assignments due August 2018.
+The final grade will be based on the examination, attendance and participation, and other written assignments due August 2018.

 Class attendance is required.
 Attendance is normally taken.
-There is a final exam in Paris for LAW-910 and in Luxembourg for LAW-911.
+Finals for both courses will be administered in Europe.
 The course grade is based on attendance and class participation (30%), the exam (40%), Nutshell paper (20%), and news article papers (10%).
 There will generally be one class period or up to two visits and briefings per day.
 Some afternoons and most evenings will normally be free for individual activities, studying, or for taking advantage of the many cultural and recreational opportunities available in the countries visited.

 It is the responsibility of the students to purchase the appropriate textbooks before leaving for Europe if necessary.
 Information about textbooks and assignments will be provided by the beginning of May.

 International Economic Law: Professor Andrew Pike (LAW 910-001)